 * Get the filename from a GET input

 * Example: filename.php

-In the above example, an attacker could make the following request to trick the application into divulging the contents of the /etc/passwd system file, which contains a list of users on the server.
-Similarly, an attacker may leverage the Path Traversal vulnerability to gain access to credentials, logs and other sensitive information that may help advance an attack.
+In the above example, an attacker could make the following request to trick the application into divulging the contents of the /etc/passwd system file, which contains a list of users on the server:

+Similarly, an attacker may leverage a Path Traversal vulnerability to gain access to application code, credentials, password files, ini files, logs and other sensitive information that may help advance an attack.

 The /proc/version file contains the version of the Linux kernel running on the system.
 This information can be used by an attacker to determine the operating system version and determine if any security updated could be missing.

-Preventing Path Traversal vulnerabilities
+Preventing Path Traversal Vulnerabilities

 The best way to eliminate Path Traversal vulnerabilities is to avoid reading files dynamically based on user input.
 If this is not possible, the application should employ strong input validation by maintaining a whitelist of files that can be included in order to limit the attacker’s control over what gets included.
 Typical web application security mechanisms such as filtering based on file path elements, file extensions and such prove to be inefficient in this case because attackers can use special characters and character sequences to trick the filter.

 Get the latest content on web security